JohnGrime/TwitterTrack/README.md

 Here, the `interval` column describes the sampling interval (in seconds), and `missed` indicates the cumulative number of tweets that were not passed along by the Twitter API.
 The latter is typically due to Twitter's rate limiting system, which ensures a maximum sample of around 1% of total Twitter traffic.
 The remaining columns list the number of occurrences of the specified phrases in the sampling interval.

-If you have `gnuplot` installed, the outout of `twitter_test.sh` can be turned into a graph like so ...
+If you have `gnuplot` installed, the output of `twitter_test.sh` can be turned into a graph:

 	gnuplot plot_output.gscr